 Averaging trophic state indices has value in determining if the lake is trending in a particular direction.
 Based upon multiple parameters the reservoir continues to be amazingly steady.
 The lake remains mildly eutrophic with some fluctuation but meeting desired uses.
 While we are observing some worsening of water quality entering the reservoir from the Pigg River, these symptoms are not expressed in the overall TSI or at the Toler Bridge station.
-Often, time lags are associated with changes thus it is not surprising these changes are not yet reflected in the overall TSI.
-It is important to note that we are not observing time lags at this point and can be confident the water quality in the reservoir is stable.
+Often, time lags are associated with changes.
+Thus it is not surprising these changes are not yet reflected in the overall TSI.